Use the summer lull to get your gas business in order

 By Jordan Valentine-Dunn, Gas Safe registered engineer · 9 July 2026

-The quiet summer weeks are the best time to do the jobs that never fit in winter.
-Chase the invoices you're still owed, tidy your customer and property records, pre-book autumn services while diaries are open, and review your day rate before the busy season.
+The summer quiet season for gas engineers runs roughly May to August, and it's the best time to do the jobs that never fit in winter.
+Chase the invoices you're owed, tidy your customer and property records, pre-book autumn services while diaries are open, sort the tax admin and review your day rate.
 A few hours now buys a calmer October.

 Unpaid invoices are easy to let slide when you're flat out, and summer is when you finally have time to go after them.
 Money owed to you is an interest-free loan you've given someone else, so pull the list and work through it while you can.